AneeshKumar23/rotractx-ADTRIO/README.md

-# 🌾 FarmLife — Farm Equipment Rental & Booking Portal
+# 🌾 FarmLife — Farm Equipment Rental & Smart Farming Portal

-**FarmLife** is a web application built to simplify the process of renting and booking agricultural equipment.
-It helps farmers list products and others to rent them for specific timeframes, improving accessibility and resource sharing within the farming community.
+**FarmLife** is a comprehensive web application built to empower farmers by providing digital tools for renting agricultural equipment, accessing loan eligibility, managing inventory, planning crops, and diagnosing crop and cattle diseases.
+It aims to make farming smarter, easier, and more efficient for all.

 ---

-## 🚀 Features
+## 🚀 Key Features

+### 📦 Equipment Rental & Booking
-- 📦 **List a Product** – Add product listings including price, availability, and contact info.
+- Add product listings including availability, price, and contact details.
-- 📅 **Book a Product** – Rent equipment by submitting a simple booking form.
+- Rent any equipment by submitting a simple booking form.
-- 📃 **CRUD Operations** – Full backend support to Create, Read, Update, and Delete product listings.
+- Full backend support for Create, Read, Update, and Delete product listings.

-- 💬 **Responsive UI** – Clean and accessible frontend using HTML, CSS, and JavaScript.
-- 🔗 **RESTful API** – Built with Node.js and Express, using MongoDB for data persistence.
+### 🏦 Loan Eligibility Checker
+- A dedicated page where farmers can input their details to discover loans they are eligible for.
+- Smart filters based on landholding, income, and purpose of the loan.

+### 📊 Inventory Management
+- Maintain a list of farming equipment and tools owned.
+- Track usage and status of each item.
+- Helps avoid rental dependency if equipment is available internally.

+### 🗓 Crop Calendar
+- Plan sowing, irrigation, and harvesting schedules based on regional data.
+- Receive reminders and optimized dates according to the selected district.

+### 🧪 District-Based Soil Classification
+- Select your district to view its soil type and properties.
+- Get personalized crop suggestions based on soil suitability.

+### 🌱 Crop Recommendation Engine
+- Based on soil type, climate, and season — the system recommends crops that are optimal for the region.

+### 🐛 Crop Disease Classification
+- Upload images or provide symptoms to detect diseases using classification models.
+- Get remedies, pesticide suggestions, and prevention tips.

+### 🐄 Cattle Disease Diagnosis
+- Submit cattle health symptoms to get possible diseases and treatment guidance.
+- Supports common livestock like cows, goats, buffaloes, etc.
 ---
 ## 🧠 Tech Stack

 ### 🔧 Backend